Annemarie is a community relations assistant, licensed real estate broker, and married mother of two. She lives in Florida.

 How to Tell If You Have Kidney Stones

 I actually have a family history of kidney issues, and my brother has been getting kidney stones for 20 years.
 He told me that whenever he starts feeling back pain, he floods his system with as much water as he can possibly stand.
-He usually will pass a kidney stone within 24 to 48 hours after that.
+He will usually pass a kidney stone within 24 to 48 hours.

 Despite telling my doctor about my family history, my back pain was misdiagnosed and my kidney stones went untreated for a painfully long time.